You can be an agent of change; to responsibly, over time, radically reduce the carbon footprint.

 Connect with Ganei Beantown, Beantown Jewish Gardens.

+The ultimate key to our society moving off of fossil fuels is systemic change.
 How frequently do members of your community engage in advocacy around issues related to climate change?
 How frequently do they advocate or take other political actions related to climate change together, as a community?

 All who can protest against [something wrong that] one of their family [is doing] and does not protest, is held accountable for their family.[All who can protest against something wrong that] a citizen of their city [is doing and does not protest], is held accountable for all citizens of the city.[All who can protest against something wrong that is being done] in the whole world, is accountable together with all citizens of the world.
 (BT Shabbat 54b)